-- Client devices: XenApp sessions and applications can be accessed by client devices using a software client called Citrix Receiver.
-Citrix Receiver is available for a very large array of client form factors and operating systems.
+- Client devices: Citrix XenApp applications and sessions can be accessed by endpoint devices using a software client called Citrix Receiver.
+Receiver is available for a very large array of client form factors and operating systems.

-Citrix XenApp is available in multiple editions, each with different features and prices.
-Edition names include Citrix XenApp Fundamentals, XenApp Advanced, XenApp Enterprise, and XenApp Platinum.
-Citrix XenApp has had many names during its life time, including MetaFrame, MetaFrame XP, MeteFrame Presentation Server, and Presentation Server.
+Today, there are multiple Citrix XenApp editions available, each with different features and prices.
+Edition names include Citrix XenApp Fundamentals, XenApp Advanced, XenApp Enterprise and XenApp Platinum.

 There are several different reasons organizations choose to deploy XenApp, including the following:

 - Security: Citrix XenApp applications live in the data center, where IT can better protect them.
 Because the applications don't live on the endpoint, no data is at risk when a device is lost or stolen.